The little ape tried to grab onto any nearby branches as the furious current pulled him downstream, but it was no use.

 As soon as he made his way through the foggy waters however the ship was knocked into a large piece of broken off land.
 Fortunately it didn’t pierce the ships hull, but it still threw the entire crew off of their feet including William.

-William however quickly jumped back up and pushed the ship forward.”
+William nevertheless jumped back up and still pushed the ship forward.

 “Are you mad?”
 Sarah shouted?